Housing Accommodations Procedures and Guidelines

 Procedures for Requesting a Housing Accommodation

-- Register with Disability Services by completing a registration form and set up a meeting with Eileen Bellemore, Coordinator of Disability Services, at (508) 286-8215 to complete an intake interview.
+- Register with Disability Services by Completing an online Intake Form and set up a meeting with Eileen Bellemore, Coordinator of Disability Services, at (508) 286-8215 to complete an intake interview.
 Students already receiving accommodations through Disability Services do not have to re-register.

 - Complete a Housing Accommodations Request Form

 - Submit disability documentation.
 Please refer to the Documentation Guidelines for assistance in providing documentation that is appropriate to verify eligibility and support accommodation requests.

 - Submit all required forms to Eileen Bellemore, Coordinator of Disability Services, by any one of the following means: